JaredBarnes6/car_price_determination_capstone/README.md

 ## Calculating Feature Importances:

 I made predictions and identified features importances using the “model.get_booster().get_score(importance_type='weight')” method on the tuned XGBoost Regressor model.
-The following were the five most important features influencing MSRP in descending order (see Figure 2 and Figure3 below):
+The following were the five most important features influencing MSRP in descending order (see Figure 2 below):
  Engine HP
  Year
  Highway MPG